 But Expect some Leveling off in Home Prices

 One of the events that is expected to happen in the housing market Toronto is that prices on average will begin to level off.
 That’s in contrast to the last few years when it seems as if residential property prices were on a steady increase.
-Much of that had to do with the general increase in the cost of living as well as the increased demand as more people moved into the GTA.
+Much of that had to do with the general increase in the cost of living as well as the increased demand as more people moved into condos in Toronto.

 Why do some people think that the prices will level off?
 One has to do with demand.
 Some people feel priced out of the market but still want to live in the general area.
 They may begin to consider renting a viable option for housing.
 Others will seek out properties that are close enough to Toronto to make an easy commute to work.
 There they can take advantage of prices that are slightly lower.